pgalko/BambooAI/README.md

 ## Contributing

-Contributions are welcome, please free to open a pull request.
+Contributions are welcome; please feel free to open a pull request.
+Keep in mind that our goal is to maintain a concise codebase with high readability.

 ## ToDo